Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 As we were packing, the wind started gusting.
 Two guys paddled past in what looks like MN2.
 They were making good time but were paddling hard.
 By the time we were ready to leave, the increasing wind and growing white caps led us to decide to wait out the gusts.

-On the water around noon.
-Wind is from the south again.
-We make good time.
+As it was, we were the water around noon.
+Wind was from the south again and we made good time.

 Because of the wind, we left my planned, more open route, and went through the &ldquo;fiddly bits&rdquo; to reach the portage to Shelley Lake.
 Most of the shore is burnt.

-All we could see of the portage were burned trees.
-It might've been cleared, but the way the terrain was, we had to commit to a particular spot or risk being swept down the rapids.
+The portage is very close to the rapids and all we could see of it were down, burned trees.
+It might've been cleared, but the way the terrain was, we had to commit to landing at a particular spot or risk being swept down the rapids.
 We could not see the portage, so we backtracked to portage to Montgomery Lake.

 This portage was hard to find and it was tough&mdash;lots of rocks and a path so narrow that the canoe kept catching in the trees.
 To make it more fun, it had mucky areas and a small stream crossing.
 The nearby beaver dam might've have changed things, but we think it more likely that the portage is not much used.

-Montgomery Lake also had been heavily burnt, and was, basically, a spruce swamp.
+Montgomery Lake was an ugly lake&mdash;basically a heavily burned spruce swamp.
 We wonder why anyone would portage here.
-None of the three campsites on it showed much use.
-The whole place was ugly.
+None of the three campsites on it showed sign of much use.

 ![Paddling through burn area on Montgomery Lake 2025-08-14 16:37](./attachments/202508141637-000.jpeg "Paddling through burn area on Montgomery Lake 2025-08-14 16:37")